tszlong/windowsserverdocs.zh-tw/WindowsServerDocs/storage/storage-migration-service/known-issues.md

      ICACLS c:\ProgramData\Microsoft\StorageMigrationService /GRANT networkservice:(GA) /T /C
      ```

-2.  啟動儲存體遷移服務服務，這會建立新的資料庫。
+2. Start the Storage Migration Service service, which will create a new database.

-## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>錯誤「針對網路服務名稱的 CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO 失敗」和 Windows Server 2008 R2 叢集轉換失敗
+## <a name="error-clusctl_resource_netname_repair_vco-failed-against-netname-resource-and-windows-server-2008-r2-cluster-cutover-fails"></a>Error "CLUSCTL_RESOURCE_NETNAME_REPAIR_VCO failed against netName resource" and Windows Server 2008 R2 cluster cutover fails

-嘗試在 Windows Server 2008 R2 叢集來源上執行剪下時，切換會停滯在階段「重新命名來源電腦 ...」而且您會收到下列錯誤：
+When attempting to run cut over of a Windows Server 2008 R2 cluster source, the cut over gets stuck at phase "Renaming the source computer..." and you receive the following error:

     Log Name:      Microsoft-Windows-StorageMigrationService-Proxy/Debug
     Source:        Microsoft-Windows-StorageMigrationService-Proxy